-The Federal Direct PLUS Loan is a federal loan for parents of dependent undergraduate students.
+The Federal Direct PLUS Loan is a federal loan for parents of dependent undergraduate students or Graduate students pursuing an advanced degree.
 It is a fixed interest rate loan and has minimal credit requirements.
-Parents may borrow up to the cost of attendance minus any other financial aid the student receives.
+Parents of dependent undergraduate students or Graduate students may borrow up to the cost of attendance minus any other financial aid the student receives.
 For more information on terms, interest rates, and repayment options, please go to the Federal Student Aid website.

 Step 1: PLUS Loan Application